hkc5/gtv/REVIEW_SUBMISSION.md

 **For Albus:**

 - CEO Murat Ozer's reference letter with specific metrics (independent corroboration)
-- Pinecone vector database metrics (third-party system)
+- Qdrant vector database metrics (third-party system)
 - User growth statistics from platform analytics

 The CEO of a company confirming specific commercial metrics IS objective and independent corroboration.
 The assessor cannot simultaneously dismiss the reference letter evidence while demanding "independent corroboration" - the letters ARE that corroboration.